MySmile/sfchat/docs/source/Protocol/Overview/Introduction/Create chat.rst

 Workflow has those steps:

-#. new instance of chat is added to database
+#. add to database new chat instance
-#. "invitation code" is generated
+#. generate "invitation code"
-#. system message was registered for "chat creator" with "invitation code"
+#. registry system message for "chat creator" with "invitation code"
-#. "user token" was created
+#. generate "user token"